 5.4.
-Quality of service parameters
+Guidelines detailing quality of service parameters

-According to the EECC (Article 104(2) and Annex IX), in order to contribute to a consistent application of this paragraph and of Annex IX, BEREC shall adopt, after consultation of stakeholders and in close cooperation with the Commission, guidelines on detailing the relevant quality of service parameters, including parameters relevant for end-users with disabilities, the applicable measurement methods, the content and format of publication of the information, and quality certification mechanisms.
-BEREC is therefore tasked with producing guidelines in order to contribute to the consistent application of Article 104(2) and Annex IX.
+According to the EECC (Article 104(2) and Annex X), in order to contribute to a consistent application of this paragraph and of Annex X, BEREC shall adopt, after consultation of stakeholders and in close cooperation with the Commission, guidelines on detailing the relevant quality of service (QoS) parameters, including parameters relevant for end-users with disabilities, the applicable measurement methods, the content and format of publication of the information, and quality certification mechanisms.
+BEREC is therefore tasked with producing guidelines in order to contribute to the consistent application of Article 104(2) and Annex X.